What is API?

 - Error Handling: Use the output nodes (“If Success” and “If Fails”) to manage different outcomes, providing alternative paths if the API call fails.

-- Keep Security in Mind: When working with sensitive data, ensure proper use of authorisation methods and handle data securely within the bot.
+- Keep Security in Mind: When working with sensitive data, ensure proper use of authorisation methods and handle data securely within the recipe.

-By following these steps, you can effectively utilise the API Block in Verloop.io to integrate external APIs into your chatbot, enhancing its capabilities with real-time data and functionality.
+By following these steps, you can effectively utilise the API Block in Verloop.io to integrate external APIs into your recipe, enhancing its capabilities with real-time data and functionality.

 For further assistance or more detailed information, feel free to contact our support team at support@verloop.io.